MoShang152/Text-and-Image-Generation-App/README.md

 ## Contributing

 Feel free to submit issues and pull requests if you would like to contribute to this project.
+After testing, so far there is a problem about the address of URL, plannned to solve within a week qwq

 ## License